Look Outside review - catching up with ...

 What the Copy Dad fix actually changes

-The headliner in version 2.3 is the rat child's Copy Dad ability.
-Previously, it let the rat child copy gun skills without spending any resources, which made the ability dramatically stronger than intended.
-That free-copy loophole is now closed.
-The key here is that Copy Dad is supposed to mirror a parent's skillset with some cost attached, not function as a free pass to the entire gun skill tree.
+Version 2.3 tackles the rat child's Copy Dad ability.
+The skill previously let the rat child duplicate gun skills without any resource cost, making it far stronger than the developers intended.
+That loophole is now patched out.
+Copy Dad is meant to mirror a parent's skillset with some attached cost, not hand you the entire gun skill tree for free.

 It's the kind of fix that sounds minor until you've had a run derailed by an enemy that suddenly plays by completely different rules than every other encounter.